ishwarchandratiwari/sparkpost-api-documentation/services/substitutions-reference.md

 }
 ```

-The *ourfooter* snippet can be imported into any content using the `render_snippet` macro call.
+The *ourfooter* snippet can be imported into either plain text or html email content
+using the `render_snippet` macro call.
+The macro call will automatically use the appropriate
+content.html or content.text snippet value based on the type of content that the snippet
+is being inserted into.
 For example, if a transmission was injected with content.html of the form:
 ```
 <html>